Apr 02 2013

 I say bullshit.

 There are many varieties of Italian tomatoes, including the aforementioned Roma, and they all have a role to play in la cucina.
-The qualities that make San Marzanos so special are fairly subtle, and those subtleties diminish as the dish you prepare becomes more complex and the number of ingredients increases.
+The qualities that make San Marzanos so special are fairly subtle, and those subtleties diminish as the dish you prepare becomes more complex and diffused with other ingredients.

 The same applies when you’re making a huge pot of ragù Bolognese or your grandma’s 50-ingredient lasagna.
 Use the Romas because you’ll never be able to tell the difference.

-Or make a fast and simple pasta dish by cooking down a can of San Marzanos with a bit of garlic.
-Cook it for less than ten minutes, and during the second half put a bunch of whole basil leaves in there.
+Or make a fast and simple pasta dish by cooking down a can of San Marzanos with a bit of minced shallot or a touch of garlic.
+Cook it for less than ten minutes, and during the second half add a bunch of whole basil leaves.
 Then turn off the heat, remove the cooked basil, and tip in some just-cooked penne or other short pasta.
 Dress with a bit of olive oil, a fresh basil chiffonnade, and a bit of freshly grated pecorino or parmesan cheese.
 Again, it would be good with Romas, but it is mind-blowing with San Marzanos.

-There’s another level of fraud, and it has to do with the definition of “San Marzano.”
+Now that that’s settled, there’s another level of fraud you should know about, and it has to do with the definition of “San Marzano.”
 Put your thinking hat on, because this gets a bit three-dimensional.

 - Of the San Marzano variety;